• Skip to primary navigation

 • Use numbers, percentages, and other data.

-• Don’t write: Last year, we served hundreds of developmentally disabled children.
-When you can write last year, we served 1,235 individuals between the ages of 10 and 16, or more than 27% of all developmentally disabled young people in Brunswick, Bath, and Topsham.
+• When you can write: Last year, we served 1,235 individuals between the ages of 10 and 16, or more than 27% of all developmentally disabled young people in Brunswick, Bath, and Topsham.

 A good proposal isn’t just fancy format, paper, or graphics.
 Good proposals are made of good ideas, lots of planning, and careful work.